-To reach the property from Boulder, head west on Linden Ave. to Timber Lane.
+To reach the property from Boulder head west on Linden Drive to Pine Brook Drive to Wagner Circle.
 Emergency evacuation from this property is dependent on the location of a fire at a given time.
-Two main evacuation routes could be north or south on Timber Lane to Linden east to the city of Boulder.
+Two main evacuation routes could be north on Pinebrook Road to Bow Mountain Road or south on to Pinebrook Road to Linden Drive into the city of Boulder.